Keeping safe and healthy

 Because of Covid-19, we’ve had to make some changes to the way in which some aspects of life at the University operate.
 The measures and procedures we have in place help everyone to feel safe on our campus.

 You’ll see lots of signs around campus and in our buildings when you arrive.
 These will help to guide you around and keep you socially-distanced from others.

 - There are limits on the numbers of people who can use some of our toilets, kitchens and other shared areas at any one time.

 - Some work areas in labs and seats in lecture/seminar rooms and study spaces will have ‘do not use’ signs to ensure you can stay far enough apart from the person next to you.

-- There are Perspex screens and social distance markers on the floor in receptions, food and drink outlets, and shops.
+- There are Perspex screens and social distance markers on the floor in some receptions, food and drink outlets, and shops.

 Looking after yourself and others